 - Manuka honey

 Sugar in your beauty routine isn’t a no-no like in your diet.
-Sugar body scrubs are cheap and easy to make because the ingredients are already in almost every pantry.
+Sugar body scrubs are cheap and easy to make because the ingredients are probably in your pantry already.
 Plus, sugar is gentle enough to polish sensitive areas like the face and lips.

-Add a bit of a carrier oil to add moisture to your scrub and hydrate your lips.
-You only need a tiny amount so stick with basic oils like almond, olive or coconut.
+Add a bit of carrier oil to add moisture to your scrub and hydrate your lips.
+You only need a tiny amount, so stick with one of the basic oils you’ve already got on hand.